Josesx506/mlops_zoomcamp_24/project/README.md

     - **Note:** Docker kept running out of memory if the `appserver` and `mlserver` gunicorn servers were launched simultaneously and it usually kills one so I ran only one service at a time.
     - It takes a while for this server to become available because it first trains the model each time the service is started before it serves the best model from hyperparameter tuning.
     - If the prediction server is switched, update the frontend service without shutting down the whole network by rebuilding the container using `docker-compose up -d --no-deps --build <service_name>`, where the *<service_name>* is `webpack`
 4. Orchestration is only performed if the service is hosted on a remote instance using ***`Github Actions`***.
 The size of existing containers were already too large to support adding *`mage`* to the network of containers.
-Orchestration is run in batch mode using a scheduled github action script.
+Orchestration is run in batch mode using a scheduled github action script `.gitub/actions/orchestration.yml`.
     - The script checks if there's new data available in the nyc open data api,
     - confirms if the new data is long enough to train the model (2 months for training, one month for validation) before triggering the training pipeline.
     - It can be setup as a cron job for a weekly/biweekly schedule.